 Stephen Ferraby was appointed Head Corporate Affairs & Strategic Investments and member of the Executive Committee in July 2015, responsible for Mergers & Acquisitions, Country Organizations as well as Fashion & Apparel, Food & Beverage retailing and Luxury & Lifestyle in Asia.
 He has been Chairman of DKSH Malaysia, which is listed on the Malaysian stock exchange, since May 2017.
-Mr. Ferraby joined DKSH in 2010 as CFO for DKSH Thailand and was later appointed Head Country Management Team for DKSH Thailand in 2013 and Regional Vice President Finance for eleven countries in 2011.
-Prior to joining DKSH, Stephen Ferraby held the position of CFO Asia Pacific at CEVA Logistics from 2008 to 2010 and before that was CFO and CEO at a private equity sponsored company from 2006 to 2008.
-Previously, he spent eleven years from 1995 to 2006 at Exel PLC, six years in the UK and five years in Singapore, and was appointed CFO Asia Pacific in 2001.
+Stephen Ferraby joined DKSH in 2010 as CFO for DKSH Thailand and was later appointed Head Country Management Team for DKSH Thailand in 2013 and Regional Vice President Finance for eleven markets in 2011.
+Prior to joining DKSH, he held the position of CFO Asia Pacific at CEVA Logistics from 2008 to 2010 and before that was CFO and CEO at a private equity sponsored company from 2006 to 2008.
+Previously, he spent eleven years from 1995 to 2006 at Exel PLC, six years in the UK and five years in Singapore and was appointed CFO Asia Pacific in 2001.
 From 1985 to 1995, he served in the fields of audit, advisory and corporate finance at Ernst & Young in Australia and the United Kingdom.
-Stephen Ferraby is a member of the Board of Commissioners of Wicaksana Overseas International.
-Stephen Ferraby holds a Bachelor's degree in Commerce (First Class) from the University of Birmingham, United Kingdom.
+Stephen Ferraby holds a Bachelor's degree in Commerce (First Class) from the University of Birmingham, UK.

-Michael Hutab (1975, Swiss)
+Michael Hutab1 (1975, Swiss)

-Michael Hutab has been the Chief Information Officer of DKSH since May 2016 and a member of the Executive Committee since January 2018.
-He is based in Kuala Lumpur, Malaysia, and is responsible for the Groupwide IT strategy and its implementation, driving forward the Digital Transformation and the continuous improvement of business processes through innovative IT solutions.
+Michael Hutab has been Chief Information Officer of DKSH since May 2016 and a member of the Executive Committee since January 2018.
+He is based in Kuala Lumpur, Malaysia, and is responsible for the Group-wide IT strategy and its implementation, driving forward Digital Transformation and the continuous improvement of business processes through innovative IT solutions.
 In addition, Michael Hutab manages DKSH's Corporate Shared Service Center, which comprises the global IT hub, Business Process Operations and the regional People & Organization office, with around 350 employees in total.
 Before joining DKSH, Michael Hutab was Chief Information Officer of Daetwyler Holding Inc. from 2009 to 2015.
 He also held several IT and general management positions at OC Oerlikon from 2008 to 2009 and Rio Tinto Alcan from 1998 to 2007.
+He is a member of SoftwareOne's Industry Advisory Board and Chairman of the Board of the Swiss-Malaysian Chamber of Commerce.
 Michael Hutab has a Master of Science degree in Business Administration (Management Information Systems and Information Technology) from the Graduate School of Business Administration Zurich, Switzerland and the University of Wales, UK and holds an Advanced Diploma of Higher Education in Business Information Management.